-Amazon continues to evolve beyond its identity as an e-commerce giant.
-Its strategic direction is toward satellite technology, artificial intelligence, and logistics expansion.
+Amazon continues to evolve beyond its e-commerce foundation, directing resources into satellite technology, artificial intelligence, and logistics.

 On April 28, Amazon successfully launched A-01 satellite with the United Launch Alliance (ULA) through Project Kuiper, which is the first of more than 80 planned missions to build over 3,200 Low Earth Orbit (LEO) satellites.